icecube/pisa/INSTALL.md

   outputs['nutau_cc'].plot(ax=axes[2], cmap='RdYlBu_r', vmin=0, vmax=1);
   ```

-### Instructions to install PISA on Madison working group servers cobalts (current guide from August 2023):
+### Instructions to install PISA using cvmfs and virtual environment:

 Assuming you already are in the directory where you want to store fridge/pisa source files and the python virtualenv and build pisa.
 You also need access to github through your account.